-Lets just address the elephant in the room.
-Not all camera profiles are created equal.
+Let's address the elephant in the room - not all color profiles are created equally.

 - Reds captured with a Sony camera will look different to those captured by a Canon

 - Greens shot with a Sony A7RIV will look different to those from a Sony A6600

 - Even blues in images shot by the same camera can look different under different lighting conditions, such as in daylight compared to fluorescent lighting.